 Determining your monthly mortgage payment is essential, as it’s usually the largest recurring expense you’ll have to budget for.
-By using our mortgage calculator, you’ll be able to estimate how much your monthly mortgage payment will be.
+With the help of our mortgage calculator, you’ll be able to easily estimate how much your monthly mortgage payment will be.

-With the calculator, you’ll be able to view your mortgage payment for a variety of scenarios — different home prices, down payment amounts, term and interest rates.
-Also try our new tool, in partnership with Bankrate, to compare mortgage rates available today.
+With the calculator, you’ll be able to view your mortgage payment for a variety of scenarios — different home prices, down payment amounts, terms and mortgage rates.
+Also try our new tools, in partnership with Bankrate, to compare mortgage rates available today.

 How to use the mortgage calculator

 Understandably, you may be struggling with determining just how much you’ll owe on your mortgage, as the mortgage payment calculation looks like this: M = P [ i(1 + i)^n ] / [ (1 + i)^n – 1].
 However, with our mortgage calculator, you can forego all the complicated calculations and simply enter in a few pieces of information.